DisciplinaOU/disciplina/README.md

 For incremental builds, run `nix-shell`.
 Then, use either `stack build` or `cabal new-build all` as you normally would.
 This will only build local packages, all dependencies are managed by Nix.

+If you prefer to let Stack handle Haskell dependencies instead of Nix, or if the above doesn't work for you for whatever reason, leave `nix-shell` and build with `stack build --nix`.
+In that case, Nix will only provide native deps.